reapp/reapp-ui/README.md

 was extracted out and is a nice set of mixins that allow the ui components to avoid reptitious code.

+This is an important file to look at before understanding how this library works, and from there, the Mixins that are used here make the foundation of the UI kit.

 ### Credits